 The first step towards incorporation in Oregon is choosing the type of business you want to form.
 The different types of business structures that you can form in the Beaver State include Business Corporation (C & S Corporation), Professional Corporation, Limited Liability Company (LLC), Limited Partnership (LP), Limited Liability Partnership (LLP), Business Trusts, and Co-operative Corporation among others.

-The type of business entity you want to form can be domestic or foreign entity.
+The type of business entity you want to form can either be domestic or foreign.
 The forms and fee will be different for each type of entity.

 What is the next step towards company incorporation in Oregon?
 The next step is to identify and reserve a name and this can be done as follows: